Nervosys/Botnix/docs/languages-frameworks/python.section.md

 New CPython interpreters are released in October.
 Generally, it takes some time for the majority of active Python projects to support the latest stable interpreter.
-To help ease the migration for Nixpkgs users between Python interpreters the schedule below will be used:
+To help ease the migration for Botpkgs users between Python interpreters the schedule below will be used:

 | When                | Event                                                                                       |